stephan-hof/pyrocksdb/docs/tutorial/index.rst

     backup.restore_latest_backup("test.db", "test.db")

-Change Memtable or SST implementations
+Change Memtable Or SST Implementations
 ======================================

 As noted here :ref:`memtable_factories_label`, RocksDB offers different implementations for the memtable representation.
-Per default :py:class:`rocksdb.SkipListMemtableFactory` is used, but changeing it to a different one is veary easy.
+Per default :py:class:`rocksdb.SkipListMemtableFactory` is used, but changing it to a different one is veary easy.

 Here is an example for HashSkipList-MemtableFactory.
 Keep in mind: To use the hashed based MemtableFactories you must set